yellowdog/python-examples/README.md

 | `{{task_group_number}}` | The current Task Group number                     | Yes  | Yes        |
 | `{{task_group_count}}`  | The number of Task Groups in the Work Requirement | Yes  | Yes        |

+In addition, **Tasks** defined in JSON documents can use any of the substitutions above in any of their properties, not just `name`.

-Numbers are zero-padded for neat formatting and sorting, e.g., Task number 37 of 1000 Tasks would be substituted as `0037`.
+Numbers are zero-padded for neat formatting and sorting, e.g., Task number `37` of `1000` Tasks would be substituted as `0037`.

 As an example, the following JSON Work Requirement: